 “Oh, what’s this section all about?
 Interesting…”

-And what I learned was implementing new tiny habits into my life ultimately lead to the change I wanted.
+And what I learned was that implementing new tiny habits into my life ultimately lead to the change I wanted.
 Here, let me show you one of them.

-(I stole his “Never been better,” response to “How are you?”)
+(And I stole his “Never been better,” response to “How are you?”)

-But you have an even stronger preference for present rewards over future ones, even when the future ones are bigger, so if I offered you $100 today, or $200 one year from now, which one would you take?
+But you have an even stronger preference for present rewards over future ones even when the future ones are bigger.
+So if I offered you $100 today, or $200 one year from now, which one would you take?

 Studies show that you’d actually take the $100 because your brain somehow gets short-circuited and overrides logic.
-And this means you let a future with potentially big results get away (same thing with marshmallows).
+And that means you let a future with potentially big results get away (same thing with marshmallows).